Moving From the UK to the Basque Country

 Apart from that, the city offers the so-called DBizi, free access to bikes at pick-up and drop-off around the city.

-To be able to drive your UK-registered car in the Basque Country, you must have the Registration Log Book, MOT Certificate, Insurance Documentation, + Valid Road Tax.
+To be able to drive your UK-registered car after moving to the Basque Country, you must have the Registration Log Book, MOT Certificate, Insurance Documentation, + Valid Road Tax.
 Your Insurance company must issue you a “Green card” as well.

 Apart from the aforementioned documents and certificates, you must also have Jack, Warning Triangles, Spare Tyre, Fluorescent Jacket and Spare Glasses.
 This is a legal requirement.